The Hidden Meanings of Lines: A Journey Through the Heart of Drawing

 Experimenting with these different shapes can open up a world of possibilities in your art.
 For example, you could combine geometric shapes for city buildings, organic shapes for vegetation, and accidental shapes to create a unique texture in the sky.
 Or you could use handwritten shapes for your characters’ dialogues, giving them a unique visual voice.

 Remember, there are no strict rules in art.
 These categories are starting points, not limits.
-Magic happens when you start to mix and match, when you break the rules and create something totally new and unique.
+Magic happens when you start mixing and matching, when you break the rules and create something totally new and unique.

 The Transformative Power of the Line: From Simple to Extraordinary